 Stir in the vanilla, baking soda, and salt carefully.
 The caramel will boil and steam.

-6 Cool and store: Let the brittle cool for 1 hour at room temperature, and then break the brittle into 2-inch pieces with your hands or chop with a chef’s knife (I like using my hands; it’s more fun and safer as you have more control over the pieces you're breaking).
+Let the brittle cool for 1 hour at room temperature, and then break the brittle into 2-inch pieces with your hands or chop with a chef’s knife (I like using my hands; it’s more fun, and safer as you have more control over the pieces you're breaking).